-5.1.12 Ethernet Interface Parameters
+5.4.4 Ethernet Interface Parameters

 Each unit contains at least one Ethernet interface that is assigned a direct IP address used to directly access the specific unit.
 A third, redundant, IP address can be assigned to the pair of Ethernet interfaces in both the Primary and Secondary CPUs.
 The redundant IP address is active on the Ethernet interface in only one of the units at a time, the Active unit.
 All data sent to the redundant IP address (including EGD produced to the redundant IP address) is handled by the Active unit.
 When active, the Ethernet interface always initiates communications using the redundant IP address.
+(EGD production is the only exception.
+EGD production can be configured to use either the direct or redundant IP address as the source IP address.)
 When the unit is not active, all communications are initiated through the direct IP address.
-For more information about the Redundant IP address, refer to Section 0, Redundant IP Addresses.
+For more information about the Redundant IP address, refer to Section 6.16, Redundant IP Addresses.